-There are three main train stations in Milan – Cadorna, Centrale and Garibaldi.
-If you’re planning to go on day trips from Milan, I recommend to stay in a neighborhood by the main stations.
+There are three main train stations in Milan – Cadorna, Centrale, and Garibaldi.
+If you’re planning to go on day trips from Milan, I recommend staying in a neighborhood by the main stations.

-Check the section Resources below for best options of accommodations in Milan.
+Check the section Travel Planning below for the best options of accommodations in Milan.

-PAULA’S TIP: Make sure that before boarding any train in Italy, you VALIDATE YOUR TICKET – otherwise you can get a fine.
-On the train platform you can find the brightly colored box with a slot in the top for you to insert and validate your ticket.
+PRO-TIP: Make sure that before boarding any train in Italy, you VALIDATE YOUR TICKET – otherwise you can get a fine.
+On the train platform, you can find the brightly colored box with a slot in the top for you to insert and validate your ticket.